RichBurman/Project_2_Football_Quiz/README.md

 <img src="./assets/images/README/quiz_page.png" width="600" height="500" alt="Image Quiz Page">

 ### The Quiz
 - This is where the questions are displayed.
-Each questions loads 1 at a time and provides 4 answers (which are clickable buttons) for the user to click on to select their answer.
+Each question is loaded 1 at a time and provides 4 multiple choice answers, displayed within clickable buttons, for the user to click on to select their answer.
-- Once the user clicks on a answer, if the answer is correct the box will turn green.
+- Once the user clicks on an answer, if the answer is correct the box will turn green.
 However, if the user has clicked on a wrong answer, the answer box will turn red.
 - Once the user has selected an answer.
-All of the question boxes are 'blocked' from being clicked again by the user.
+All of the remaining answer boxes are 'blocked' from being clicked by the user.
+This also ensure that only one answer can be submitted per question.
-- The user will click on the 'next question' button to bring the next question for the user to answer.
+- The user will click on the 'next question' button to bring the next question for them to answer.

 - Correct and Incorrect Score
-    - This allows the user to see how many of the answers they have answered correctly or incorrectly.
+    - This allows the user to see how many of the questions they have answered both correctly and incorrectly.
-    - Each time the user answers a question, depending on whether the user answered the question correctly, this score will be updated by 1, in either the correct or incorrect field.
+    - Each time the user answers a question their score will be updated by 1, in either the correct or incorrect field.

 - Footer